What statistics and language have in common and what Marketers could learn from it.

 Delusion about absolutes.

-Statistics are a mathematical manifestation of the same issue in that they predominantly define averages which are then used to define loosely every member of the group.
+Statistics are a mathematical manifestation of the same issue in that they predominantly define averages which are then used to define loosely almost every member term in the group.

 A “Large business” has a turnover between x and y, yet you may hear heated discussions about big business that seems to assume they are exactly the same because they are described as “big”.